Apple's Tim Cook say Facebook failed to regulate itself

 In other comments, Cook rejected the notion that Apple builds its devices overseas.

 "We are building things in the United States. ...
-It's not true that iPhone isn't built in the United States," Cook said in the interview.
+It's not true that iPhone isn't built in the United States," Cook said in the interview, scheduled to air on MSNBC on Friday, April 6 at 5 p.m.
+PT.

 People fixate on the final assembly in China, but he noted the device's components, design and assembly come from various places.